UnaTried/powershell-profile/README.md

    			Downlaod Git from their website:
 				https://git-scm.com/download
 			Select your OS if its MacOS, Windows or Linux and hit download or execute the command needed to install Git
-   			Disclaimer: You need Homebrew or MacPort to install it on MacOS
+   			##Disclaimer!
+You need Homebrew or MacPort to install it on MacOS

 ## 🛠️ Fix the Missing Font